-Make sure in your email to let your new hire know when their first day will be, and where to show up.
+Make sure to let your new hire know when their first day will be and where to show up in your email.
 Try to give them a rough outline of their first day’s schedule.

-They will be a bit more relaxed if they have some expectations for what they will be doing, whether it’s orientation all day, or getting down to some work.
-If there is anything they need to bring with them or to bring in to the office ahead of time, let them know in your welcome email.
+They will be more relaxed if they have some expectations for what they will be doing, whether it’s orientation all day or getting down to some work.
+If there is anything they need to bring with them or into the office ahead of time, let them know in your welcome email.

-Go over what the progression from new hire to an experienced employee typically is.
+Go over the progression from new hire to an experienced employee.
 You can even tell them where you see them moving in the company.

 1. A catchy subject line